 You’ll have a finished piece that looks like this.

 Cut a “V” into the end of your 40″ piece as shown above.

 Choose the placement of the frames for your Christmas door decor.
 Lay them down where you want them and then flip them face down (with the red strip on the back).

 Use Duck Tape to tape the 40″ piece down to the frame.
 Technically you can use any color Duck Tape because no one is going to see it.

 Glue the bow to the top of the 40″ piece.

 Use a piece of floral wire to create a hanger for your Christmas door decor.
 Just cut a length, and make a loop by twist the end as shown.

 Add the hanger with yet another piece of Duck Tape, as shown.
 Your DIY Christmas door decor is ready to hang!

-What do you think?
+What do you think of this Christmas craft?
 It looks so great on a wood door in my humble opinion.
 Are you ready to try this farmhouse holiday decor??
 I’d love to hear in comments!
 I’d also love for you to check out the following projects: